input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 portability, there is a large amount of mature tooling around the JavaScript language and such a large user base that the language will remain well-supported for a long time.

-Webassembly is a promising target as well, and [Tweag](https://www.tweag.io/) has just merged a
+WebAssembly is a promising target as well, and [Tweag](https://www.tweag.io/) has just merged a
 [WebAssembly backend](https://www.tweag.io/blog/2022-11-22-wasm-backend-merged-in-ghc/)
 into GHC as well (great work and congrats!).
-Webassembly is not as ubiquitous as JavaScript yet, and has a harder time interacting with JavaScript directly.
+WebAssembly is not as ubiquitous as JavaScript yet, and has a harder time interacting with JavaScript directly.
 Hence, we believe that both backends provide different strengths, and it is to our benefit, and the community's, to back both code generation paths in GHC for